 We must carefully consider the applicability of research findings to the Australian context.
 A significant portion of the writing research is conducted and published in the USA, where process writing is typically the dominant instructional approach and writing research is viewed more through a sociocognitive lens (an integration of social and cognitive elements of writing).
 This contrasts with the Australian context, where we have had a largely sociolinguistic approach to writing and writing instruction for the past 30-40 years, and genre pedagogy continues to be emphasised, along with elements of process writing.

 What is writing?

-Writing has been described as “a goal directed and self-sustained cognitive activity requiring the skilful
+Writing has been described as “a goal directed and self-sustained cognitive activity requiring the skilful management of:

 - the writing environment